-The city of Mwanza is located in the northeast of Tanzania, on the southern shores of Lake Victoria.
-Mwanza is the country’s second largest city, with approximately 700,000 inhabitants.
+The city of Mwanza is located in northeastern Tanzania, on the southern shore of Lake Victoria.
+Mwanza is the second largest city in the country and has about 1.1 million inhabitants.

 Because of the port, most people in Mwanza work either in fishing or in the service sector.
 Many people move to the city and surrounding areas in search of a better life.
 However, the rapid growth means that many families have to live in inadequate housing.
 In addition, the HIV/AIDS pandemic remains a major challenge in the city and many children lose parental care due to the disease.

 Since 2010, SOS Children’s Villages has been supporting children, young people and families and advocating for their rights in Mwanza.

 Many people move to Mwanza and the surrounding areas in search of a better life.
 In many cases, however, they have to live in inadequate housing.
 In fact, 60% of the houses in Mwanza are built in unplanned areas, which means they have no access to electricity or clean water.
 Many people in these informal settlements have difficulty finding formal employment and the lack of money means that their children do not receive enough nutritious food.
 In addition, the level of education in these areas is low.
 In recent years, the number of children attending school has increased thanks to efforts by the government.
 However, there is a significant shortage of teachers and school materials.
 Mwanza has some of the most overcrowded classrooms in the country.